Create and Edit Drafting Data

 NOTE: If you encounter an error message stating "Failed to extract data from package", you likely do not have edit permissions for the project.
 Contact your account Administrator to request import, create, and edit permissions.

 NOTE: In some cases, line thickness in the 3D Viewer may appear disproportionately wider than in the source application (e.g., in Trimble Business Center).
-If you previously edited imported design data in the 3D Viewer and now find issues with line thickness, you will need to select Delete all Changes on the toolbar at the top of the Design Packages pane and redo your edits.
+If you previously edited imported design data in the 3D Viewer and now find issues with line thickness, you will need to select Delete All Design Changes on the toolbar at the top of the Design Packages pane and redo your edits.

 Prerequisites